 But three hundred years later, in the 1650s, richly ornate and gilt carvings were no longer fashionable or even tolerated once Cromwell’s puritan Commonwealth took over.

 I suspect that as roundhead troops approached Exeter, the Bishop or Dean urgently packed servants up ladders to scrub and scrape off the paint from the carvings and make them look as drab and inconspicuous as possible.
 But, to their surprise, the servants found a layer of soft plaster also came away with the paint!

 (William II’s carving, (2n), shows signs of pitting, where perhaps the scrubbing was too enthusiastic, or extra effort was needed to remove remains of red paint representing his florid face under de Grandisson’s plaster and paint layer.)

 By then nobody would have known and few would have even guessed, the old identities revealed in this way.
 In the unlikely event they did, they were sympathetic and kept quiet about them.
 Perhaps they were presented as Old Testament characters such as Saul, David, and Samuel, etc.

 The carvings remained a drab grey and indistinct, and largely anonymous (besides de Grandisson’s identities, known only to a few scholars), for another 300 years until modern times when they were repainted once more, only a few years ago I gather.
 The young lady entrusted with this task did a splendid job and really brought them to life.
-But, understandably, not knowing the carvings’ original identities, any more than these were known in the 1600s, she chose the wrong colours for the hair and beards of some and for the stalks in the adornments.
+But, understandably, not knowing the carvings’ original identities and symbolism, any more than these were known in the 1600s, she chose the wrong colours for the hair and beards of some and for the stalks in the adornments.

 Firstly, I would like to thank author Mercedes Rochelle who encouraged me to write this post.
 She writes historical fiction and has a great blog site referenced at her home page